jiayihoffman/jiayihoffman.github.io/_posts/2025-05-26-SecurityRobot-Mapping.md

 ## Run the Robot with Mapping

-To run the robot that generates maps, we need a ROS environment that includes the robot modules, the RPLidar driver, the navigation stack, the rosbridge suite, and many other dependencies.
+To run the robot that generates maps, we need a ROS environment that includes the robot module, the RPLidar driver, the navigation stack, the rosbridge suite, and many other dependencies.
 The cleanest and simplest way is to use a Docker container.
 Docker simplifies deployment and makes the environment portable, consistent, and shareable.

 ### A Docker Container
 A Docker container is created from a Docker image, which serves as a template defining its structure and dependencies.
-Docker is widely used in enterprise software's microservice architecture but is relatively new in robotic applications.
-I have a blog [RPLidar in ROS 2 Docker on Raspberry Pi] explaining in detail how to use a Docker container in a robot.
+Docker is widely used in enterprise software's microservice architecture, but is relatively new in robotic applications.
+I have a blog, [RPLidar in ROS 2 Docker on Raspberry Pi], which explains in detail how to use a Docker container in a robot.

 The Dockerfile I prepared for my robot can be downloaded from here: [Dockerfile](/code/Dockerfile) and [requirements.txt](/code/requirements.txt).
 The Docker image created from the Dockerfile includes all the necessary ROS 2 modules, Python libraries, and source code repositories.
 Access to the private Git repository is granted using an SSL key.